CaioASM/CaioASM/README.md

 ## About Me

-- 💻 I am currently unemployed but have a passion for Front-End Developing and am looking for a job in the area.
+- 💻 I am currently unemployed but have a passion for Full-End Developing and am looking for a job in the area.
 - 🌍 Based in Vancouver, Canada.
 - 🎓 Bachelor of Science in Business Administration